-The School's Positive Behaviour Policy promotes this environment by identifying the school rules and the procedures for enforcing them, encouraging self discipline good behaviour and respect for others.
+The School's Discipline and Behaviour Policy promotes this environment by identifying the school rules and the procedures for enforcing them, encouraging self discipline good behaviour and respect for others.

-Online Safety within 'Keeping Children Safe in Education'(KCSIE)
+Online Safety within 'Keeping Children Safe in Education' 2021

+On the 6th July 2021 the Department for Education (DfE) published the updated 'Keeping children safe in education' (KCSIE) guidance ready for implementation from the 1st September 2021.
+Schools and Colleges must comply with KCSIE 2020 until that date.
 KCSIE is statutory guidance, and all schools and colleges must have regard to it when carrying out their safeguarding.
 The DfE use the terms "must" and "should" throughout the guidance; "must" is used when the person in question is legally required to do something and "should" when the advice set out should be followed unless there is good reason not to.
-This document only focuses on elements of KCSIE relevant to online safety.
+This document only focuses on elements of KCSIE 2021 relevant to online safety.
 Designated Safeguarding Leads (DSLs) and leaders should read the entire document when evaluating their wider safeguarding practice.